Lead Water Safety | The City of Lakewood, Ohio

 • Replace pre-2014 faucets and fixtures.
 Older faucets may contain higher levels of lead.
 Faucets manufactured and sold in the U.S. after 2014 are considered “lead-free” and must contain less than 0.25% lead in areas that come into contact with water.

 • Customers can also choose to have their water tested at their cost at a certified laboratory.
-Click here for the Ohio EPA a list of certified laboratories that can test for lead.
+Click here for the Ohio EPA list of certified laboratories that can test for lead.

 City of Lakewood Water Quality Report